Markus Henriksen: International career

 Henriksen made his Norway under-21 debut against Croatia under-21 on 11 August 2010.
 He scored Norway's only goal in a 4–1 loss.
 He has been ever present in Norway's 2013 European Under-21 Championship qualification campaign, scoring once against Azerbaijan under-21 and assisting once against England under-21.

 Just over two months after making his Norway under-21 debut, he made his senior debut for the Norwegian national side against the same country; on 12 October 2010, at the age of just 18 years, Henriksen played the first half in an away friendly against Croatia which Norway went on to lose 2–1.
 His first competitive game came on 4 June 2011 when he was an 83rd minute substitution for Christian Grindheim against Portugal.

 On 23 November 2011, Henriksen was called up to play in the 2012 King's Cup in Thailand to run from 15 to 21 January.
 After an impressive performance against Denmark League XI, Henriksen explained his intentions for the national team, "I'm going to be a leader, both here [with the national side] and at Rosenborg, regardless of age.
 I am the type of player who likes to take responsibility, both with my football and voice."
 The national coach Egil Olsen concurred, "It would surprise me if he does not play in the national team over time...I see him in a leadership role, perhaps such is quite possible by the autumn."

 Henriksen scored his first goal for the national team in the 2014 World Cup qualifying match against Slovenia.
 After starting five of the first six matches in the qualifying campaign for the 2014 World Cup, Henriksen was left out of the squad for the matches against Cyprus and Switzerland in September 2013, and instead called up for the under-21 team.
 Egil "Drillo" Olsen stated that Henriksen's performance in the recent matches was not good enough, and that it would be better for him to play for the under-21 team then to sit on the bench for the senior team.

 Personal life

 He is the son of the former Rosenborg player and manager, Trond Henriksen.

-In November 2020, he tested positive for COVID-19.